Skip to main content

 Reilly Rod Crafters / Chuck Kraft Series 5-weight

-That was the consensus according to those who we asked to review the Reilly Rod Crafters’ Chuck Kraft Series (currently available in 4-weight to 8-weight).
+That was the consensus according to those we asked to review the Reilly Rod Crafters’ Chuck Kraft Series (currently available in 4-weight to 8-weight).

 Steve Hudson

 As a Man For All Seasons, Steve is also a rod builder, so his overview of anything put together and called a fly rod gets punished for the slightest infractions.
-He did not hold back on that, at all.
+He did not hold back on that at all.

 Chad Bryson

 BTW: Bryson has a two-handed casting school, and there are no other two-handed casting instructors in GA or NC (Federation of Fly Fishers Certified Instructors).
-If you’re curious about switch rods, spey rods and how to gain an advantage casting them, jump in here.
+If you’re curious about switch rods, spey rods, and how to gain an advantage casting them, jump in here.

 Reilly Rod Crafters' Chuck Kraft Series - 4- thru 8-weight.
 RRC image.
 Made in the United States.

 Reilly Rod Crafters’ Chuck Kraft Series – 4- thru 8-weight.
 RRC image.
 All RRC rod are made in the United States.
+The Chuck Kraft Series rods are med-fast and flourish in combat.

 Steve Hudson: